PritenMakwana44/the-meditation-club/README.md

 **Header**
 - Header holds a heading for the whole page which reads 'The Meditation Club'.
 - Dark coloured and has a specific modern font to make it stand out.
+- The logo is linked to the home page which is the index.html page.

 ![Header-navbar](/readme-resources/images/Header-and-nav-bar.png)